casangi/casadocs/docs/tasks/task_phaseshift.rst

    'J2000 19:45:20.56 -50.30.45.7').
 Coordinate systems that are time
    dependent are not supported, such as topocentric or geodetic systems (*e.g.* azimuth-elevation).
 Ephemeris objects are likewise not supported.

+   The **phacecenter** parameter can be of string type (one single phase center) or of dictionary type (multiple phase centers, with up to one entry for every field present in the input MS).
+When using a dictionary it is possible to specify a different phase center for every field of the input MeasurementSet.

    The **phaseshift** application uses a similar algorithm as **tclean** (via its **phasecenter** parameter) for phase center shifting.
 However, these two applications use a signficantly different algorithm than **plotms** does for phase